Terrahawks: Audio-only characters

-Zeroids Vs Cubes
+Web series

 On 10 December 2014, an animated spin-off web series was announced titled Zeroids Vs Cubes.
 It is produced by IDO Design & Animation and Anderson Entertainment and it came to YouTube on 19 June 2015.
 Both Jeremy Hitchen and Robbie Stevens reprised their roles as the Sergeant Major Zero and Space Sergeant 101.
-However, only one episode was released.
+However, only one episode was released: